mdo5004/song-wallet/README.md

 # SONGWALLET
 ## README

-This is the Rails API back-end for [song-wallet-react](https://github.com/mdo5004/song-wallet-react)
+This is the Rails API back-end for [song-wallet-client](https://github.com/mdo5004/song-wallet-client)

 ## Setup

 Navigate to your favorite development directory and run `git clone https://github.com/mdo5004/song-wallet` to clone this repo.
-Then run `cd song-wallet` to open the directory and run `git clone https://github.com/mdo5004/song-wallet-react` to download the React front-end repo.
+Then run `cd song-wallet` to open the directory and run `git clone https://github.com/mdo5004/song-wallet-client song-wallet-react` to download the React front-end repo.
 Finally, run `bundle install && cd song-wallet-react && npm install && cd ..` to install both front-end and back-end dependencies.

 ## Start-up